-While co-registered, your combined program is subject to the approval of the two Faculties.
-Teacher candidates pursuing their BEd also work towards the completion of a BA, BES, BHS, BSc, BFA, IBA, IBSC or a BAS degree.
+While co-registered in the two Faculties, students' combined degree program is subject to the approval of the two Faculties.
+Students pursuing their BEd also work towards the completion of a BA, BES, BHS, BSc, BFA, IBA, IBSC or a BAS degree.

 - Liberal Arts & Professional Studies

-No subject specialization required
+- No subject specialization required

-Choose to specialize in one Junior/Intermediate Teaching Subjects
+- Choose to specialize in one Junior-Intermediate teaching subjects

-Choose to specialize in two Intermediate/Senior Teaching Subjects
+- Choose to specialize in two Intermediate-Senior teaching subjects